z0mbix/terraform-ecs-cluster/README.md

 You will need to set your Docker ID email address and token in the template and upload it to a S3 bucket, then amend the path in **main.tf**.
 You can get the token by running 'docker login', to log in and then get the token from the auth field of the config file **~/.docker/config.json**.

+This file and the environment variables you can use are documented nicely on the [Amazon ECS docs site](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/private-auth.html).

 ## Destroying stuff

 When you are done, you can destroy the cluster with the following two steps: